Timbobeek/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+DOM stands for Document Object Model, which is a data representation of the objects that comprise the structure and content of a document on the web.

 2. What is an event?

+Basically every user interaction with a site (a click, a scroll, a press of a key, etc.) - they are all detectable by the browser.

 3. What is an event listener?

+It is the process of tracking events and then taking an action based on it.

 4. Why would we convert a NodeList into an Array?

+In order to play around with data using array methods such as .map .filter .reduce.
+NodeList is an array-like object and we can only use .forEach method on it.
+Pretty much turning data from a NodeList into an array gives us more flexibility.

 5. What is a component?

+It's an element, a piece of code that comprises HTML, CSS or JavaScript brought together for reuse in a website or an application.